Understanding & Treating Separation Anxiety in Dogs

 Ignoring attention-seeking behaviors: It’s important that you don’t reinforce your dog’s negative behaviors, like getting overly excited when you return.
 Essentially, you will be retraining your dog to remain relaxed in your presence.

-It’s best to stay calm when you’re leaving the house and when you return home.
+It’s best to stay calm every time you leave the house and when you return home.
 Many owners accidentally encourage their dog’s attention-seeking behavior by giving their dog too much attention before they leave and when they return.
 This can actually increase anxiety levels in your dog during these times.

 Although it might be difficult, it’s best to ignore your dog during departures and arrivals.
 When you return home, ignore your dog until he is calm and then calmly pet him.
-This will help encourage calm behaviors in your dogs.
+Over time, the goal is that your dog learns to be calm when you leave, are gone, and return.

 This will help train your dog to relax in his safe space and to accept periods of inattention.
 You can start this process while you’re home and then gradually leave the house for a few minutes and slowly increase the time you’re gone.
 Making sure that your dog is relaxed and calm when you depart and return is crucial.